worblehat/worblehat.github.io/_posts/2014-03-05-Compiling_libgit2_for_Android.md

 $ cd build_android
 $ cmake -DCMAKE_TOOLCHAIN_FILE=../toolchain.cmake \
         -DANDROID=1  \
-        -DSONAME=0 \
+        -DBUILD_SHARED_LIBS=0 \
         -DTHREADSAFE=1 \
         -DCMAKE_INSTALL_PREFIX=$LIBGIT2_INSTALL \
         ..
 ```

+As `BUILD_SHARED_LIBS` is set to false, a static library will be built.
+This makes sense for Android
+because the library will be bundled with the application anyway.
+So even if you use a shared library,
+it will not really be shared among multiple apps that use it.
+Instead every app will have it's own 'shared'
+version of libgit2.

-If you have a version of libgit2 that is older than version 0.21, you might get this error:
+If you have a version of libgit2 that is older than version 0.21, you might get this error when running cmake:

 ```
 ld: error: cannot find -lrt